davidmpaz/ruler-dsl/README.md

 variant of the Modus Ponens rules exposed as unit tests in [RulerTest](https://github.com/bobthecow/Ruler/blob/master/tests/Ruler/Test/Functional/RulerTest.php)

+* Import the project into workspace.
+* Configure base package as `Cid.Ruler`.
+* Clean project or open a `.rules` fles and save it to trigger the code generation.
+* Install composer dependencies.
+* Run tests.

 ### Starting a new project

 Once the eclipse plugins (DSL) are installed on your eclipse instance do: